LLIETAER/Cookbook/README.md

 # Cookbook
 My cookbook.
-Here you will fin unorganize bits of python code for testing purpose.
+Here you will fin unorganized bits of python code for testing purpose.